 Students with past due financial obligations will be subject to late fees and account holds, which may lead to termination of enrollment and/or the withholding of grades, degrees, and transcripts.
 Such students will not be permitted to pre-enroll or enroll for future semesters/terms until their past due financial obligations have been paid or approved arrangements for payment have been made.
-A fee of \$50.00 will be assessed for all past due balances of \$100 or more every 30 days the balance remains delinquent.
-Midwestern reserves the right to use current-year FSA funds to satisfy prior award year charges of not more than \$200 for tuition, fees, and room and board provided by the school without obtaining the student's or parent's authorization; and educationally related goods and services provided by the school if it obtains the student's or parent's authorization.
+A fee of \$20 will be assessed for all past due balances under \$500 every 30 days the balance is delinquent.
+If the past due balance is more than \$500, then a fee of \$50 will be assessed every 30 days the balance is outstanding..
+Midwestern reserves the right to use current-year FSA funds to satisfy prior award year charges of not more than \$200 for tuition, fees, and food and housing provided by the school without obtaining the student's or parent's authorization; and educationally related goods and services provided by the school if it obtains the student's or parent's authorization.
 Overdue balances will be addressed on a monthly basis by the Financial Services Office, and nonpayment will lead to financial hold and put the student at risk for further adverse actions.
 Past due account notifications are sent by email to current and former students who have outstanding balances on their account.
 In the case of past due accounts of former students who are unlikely to check their student email, the Financial Services office may make an exception to the general MBTS policy and attempt to contact the student at his/her personal email address(es).
 It is in the best interest of the student to speak with Financial Services to discuss options for resolution on accounts.
 Students with past due balances that remain unpaid or unresolved may be referred to a collection agency.
 If so, any collection fees become the student's responsibility.